 Anna Jacobson Schwartz

 Anna Jacobson Schwartz was born on November 11, 1915, in New York City to Pauline (Shainmark) Jacobson and Hillel Jacobson, both of whom had immigrated to the United States from Eastern Europe during the first decade of the century.
-Hillel Jacobson was a manager and responsible for rabbinical supervision of the kosher meat department of Swift and Co.
+Hillel Jacobson was a manager and responsible for rabbinical supervision of the Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher meat department of Swift and Co.
 Anna was the third of five children, including an older sister and brother and two younger brothers.

 Schwartz initially made her reputation in the field of quantitative economic history.
-That was the subject of her first journal article, in 1940, of a two-volume work coauthored with Arthur D. Gayer and Walt W. Rostow, published in 1953, and many papers since then.
-She is most widely known for three monumental books on American and British monetary history, coauthored with Milton Friedman.
+That was the subject of her first journal article, in 1940; of a two-volume work coauthored with Arthur D. Gayer and Walt W. Rostow, published in 1953; and many papers since then.
+She was most widely known for three monumental books on American and British monetary history, coauthored with Milton Friedman.
 These books were described in the AEA citation as “the major force in reorienting the profession’s thinking … about the importance of the stock of money in cyclical fluctuations,” to the point where she was described by a critic as “the high priestess of monetarism.”
 A book consisting of appraisals of her work, edited by Michael D. Bordo, was published in 1989.

-American Economic Review 84, no. 4 (September 1994);
+American Economic Review 84, no. 4 (September 1994).

 Bordo, Michael D., ed.
-Money, History, and International Finance: Essays in Honor of Anna J. Schwartz (1989);
+Money, History, and International Finance: Essays in Honor of Anna J. Schwartz (1989).

 Crittendon, Ann.
 “Baptism of Fire at Gold Panel.”
-NYTimes, January 20, 1982;
+NYTimes, January 20, 1982.

 Schwartz, Anna.
 Conversations with author, and Curriculum Vitae.
 National Bureau of Economic Research, Cambridge, Mass.